-- In the event of a challenge to a proposed risk classification, interested Participants shall, at an expert level, make their best efforts to come to an agreement on the risk classification within a further period of ten working days after notification of a disagreement.
+9. In the event of a challenge to a proposed risk classification, interested Participants shall, at an expert level, make their best efforts to come to an agreement on the risk classification within a further period of ten working days after notification of a disagreement.
 All means necessary to resolve the disagreement should be explored, with the assistance of the Secretariat if necessary (e.g. conference calls or face-to-face consultations).
-If the Participants agree to a risk classification within this ten working-day period, they shall inform the Secretariat of the outcome upon which the Secretariat will update the List accordingly and send an OLIS message in the following five working days.
-The adjusted List shall be binding from the date of that message. - 13.
-In case the disagreement is not resolved among the experts within ten working days, the issue will be referred to the Participants for advice on an appropriate risk classification, in a period that shall not exceed five working days. - In the absence of a final agreement, a Participant may have recourse to a CRA to determine the 14. risk classification of the buyer/borrower.
+If interested Participants agree to a risk classification within this ten working-day period, they shall inform the Secretariat of the outcome upon which the Secretariat will update the List accordingly and send an OLIS message in the following five working days.
+The adjusted List shall be binding from the date of that message.

+10. In case the disagreement is not resolved among the experts within ten working days, the issue will be referred to the Participants for decision on an appropriate risk classification, in a period that shall not exceed five working days.

+11. In the absence of a final agreement, a Participant may have recourse to a CRA to determine the risk classification of the buyer/borrower.
 In such cases, the Chairman of the Participants shall address a communication on behalf of the Participants to the buyer/borrower, within ten working days.
 The communication shall include the terms of reference for the risk assessment consultation as agreed among the Participants.
-The resulting risk classification will be registered in the List and become binding immediately following the Secretariat's OLIS message to finalise the update procedure within five working days. - Unless otherwise agreed, the cost of such recourse to a CRA shall be borne by the interested buver/borrower. - 16.
-During the procedures set out in Articles 12 to 14 of this Appendix, the prevailing risk classification shall remain applicable.
+The resulting risk classification will be registered in the List and become binding immediately following the Secretariat's OLIS message to finalise the update procedure within five working days.